All Episodes

 Yeah.

-They said he'll send the troops to Little Rock, but he won't send around of ammunition to Budapest.
+They said, he'll send the troops to Little Rock, but he won't send a round of ammunition to Budapest.

-I hate to laugh at that, but it is the you know the British and French tried to stop the uh Arabs from confiscating the canal and the Suez Canal that belonged to the British and French who had built the damn thing.
+And then you had the British and French tried to stop the Arabs from confiscating the canal and the Suez Canal that belonged to the British and French who had built the damn thing.

-So you know, this is America.
+So, you know, this is America.

-Uh and it and the roots go into a fundamental American sickness that we have to be aware of.
+And the roots go into a fundamental American sickness that we have to be aware of.

-When I was a kid, my parents would remind me that we had alcoholics on both sides of the family, and they said, We know you're gonna drink, you go to college, but but keep in mind you don't want to end up like these alcoholics.
+And they said, we know you're going to drink, you go to college, but keep in mind, you don't want to end up like these alcoholics.

 And I never forgot that.

-When I was in college, I would nurse a drink during the party, and I I wouldn't get drunk because I did not want to be like that.
+And I wouldn't get drunk because I did not want to be like that.

 But they were aware of the genetic imperfections in our family background.

-Because when you go back in time, you you find this kind of stuff in the earliest days of our country.
+Because when you go back in time, you find this kind of stuff in the earliest days of our country.

-They they I ran a history of that called the uh the Bay Colony uh by a very good historian named Philbrick.
+You know, when the Pilgrims came to Plymouth Rock, I read a history of that called The Bay Colony by a very good historian named Philbrick.

-Uh and so they went along with this.
+And so they went along with this.

-And you you had the uh the Mayflower Compact.
+And you had the Mayflower Compact.

-You cannot have a free country if it's a proposition country, and you can't have a mentally normal country if it's a proposition country.
+And you can't have a mentally normal country if it's a proposition country.

 But this idea is not new.

-But that, you know, and so this stuff goes way deep into our history.
+And so this stuff goes way deep into our history.

-It is not a recent aberration, and rooting it out is going to be a a task that's gonna require enormous effort and lots of time.
+And rooting it out is going to be a task that's going to require enormous effort and lots of time.

-Well, I'll tell you what, speaking of uh rooting it out, we've got a situation not far from downtown Atlanta, Georgia in Fayette County.
+Speaking of rooting it out, we've got a situation not far from downtown Atlanta, Georgia, in Fayette County.

-This is just one of those funny stories because uh if you look at it immediately, you can dismiss it, but the more you realize the reasons you can't dismiss it is makes it actually kind of funny because even though the people who are complaining about it were wrong, they're still right because if you say they're wrong, you're still a racist.
+But the more you realize the reasons you can't dismiss it is makes it actually kind of funny because even though the people who are complaining about it were wrong, they're still right.

-Uh populated by pilots and people who work in the airlines.
+Populated by pilots and people who work in the airlines.

 Primarily, yeah.

-That's also where the uh studio actually is.
+That's also where the studio actually is.

 Uh-oh, you know what this means.